 I had SO much fun during this small-group cooking class, learning to make traditional Tuscan and Italian dishes.
 Here’s how it went.

-The experience started off with a visit to the Central Market to gather farm-fresh ingredients, sample some traditional bites, and learn about Tuscan cuisine.
+The experience started with a visit to the Central Market to gather farm-fresh ingredients and learn about traditional Tuscan cuisine.

-Next up, at the cooking school, the chef demonstrated how to make Tuscan-style bolognese… While we sipped local wine!
+Next up, at the cooking school, the chef demonstrated how to make Tuscan-style ragù sauce… While we sipped local wine!

-Then, finally, we got our hands dirty!
-First, we made bruschetta to snack on as we cooked (and drank more wine)!
-Next, we all made batches of ravioli and pappardelle together from scratch – kneading the dough, rolling it out, stuffing the ravioli, and cutting the pasta!
+Then, we got our hands dirty!
+First, we made bruschetta to snack on as we cooked (and drank more wine).
+Next, we made batches of ravioli and pappardelle together from scratch – kneading the dough, rolling it out, stuffing the ravioli, and cutting the pasta!
 Then, we learned to make classic tiramisu.

-This cooking class was a highlight of my Florence itinerary!
+This cooking class will be a highlight of your Florence itinerary!
 You’ll love it too.

 OTHER OPTIONS!

-If you’d rather learn to make pizza than pasta, then book this Pizza and Gelato Cooking Class at a Tuscan Farmhouse (this one is outside of the city; transportation included!) or this Florence Gelato and Pizza Cooking Class (within the city center).
+If you’d rather learn to make pizza than pasta, then book this Pizza and Gelato Cooking Class at a Tuscan Farmhouse (this one is outside of the city; transportation included!).
+We had so much fun in this class!
+The gorgeous countryside views, our individual pizzas, and the many gelato flavors we made were *chef’s kiss*.

 On the other hand, if you love food but don’t actually like cooking… Go on a foodie walking tour instead!
 Choose between this 10 Tastings of Florence With Locals Private Tour or this Small-Group Florence Food Walking Tour.